"Our bond is forever": Efia Odo reunites with her on-screen hubby, Dr Likee

 Efia Odo and Dr Likee exchange words on set

-To many fans, Efia and Dr Likee make an inseparable pair best suited for TV and are beloved for their constant couple content.
+To many fans, Efia Odo and Dr Likee make an inseparable pair best suited for TV, and they are beloved for their constant couple content.

-In Efia's new video, Dr Likee admitted that he had missed Efia Odo following their hiatus.
+In Efia's new video, Dr Likee admitted that he had missed her following their hiatus.

-She accused Dr Likee of infidelity as she assured him that their on-screen relationship was a forever affair.
+She accused Dr Likee of infidelity as she assured him that their on-screen relationship was a forever liaison.

 Netizens react to Efia Odo and Dr Likee's reunion

-YEN.com.gh gathered a few comments from netizens as they shared their reactions to Efia Odo's reunion with Dr Likee.
+YEN.com.gh gathered a few comments from netizens as they shared their opinions on Efia Odo's reunion with Dr Likee.

 @thadwhizzle said: